exercism/cpp/docs/TESTS.md

 ## Boost.Test Documentation

-If you need to consult the Boost.Test documentation you can find it here:
+If you need to consult the Boost.Test documentation, you can find it here:

 * [Boost.Test 1.59 official documentation](http://www.boost.org/doc/libs/1_59_0/libs/test/doc/html/index.html)